A consensus-based global optimization method for high dimensional machine learning problems: Numerical Performance

 \subsection{Experiments on MNIST data sets}

 In this section, we will run an optimization problem from machine learning, in order to show that our method also works for high dimensionality.
 The MNIST data is a set of pictures with grayscale numbers from $0$ to $9$.
-The input data is a vector of dimension 728, which records the Grayscale of each pixel.
+The input data $\h{x}$ is a vector of dimension 728, which records the Grayscale of each pixel.
+The output data $\h{y}\in \{\vec{e}_k\}_{k=1}^{10}$, where $\vec{e}_k$ is a vector of dimension $10$ with only the $k$-th element $1$ and $\vec{e}_k$ represents that it is a picture of number $k-1$.
 We use the Neural Network without hidden layers to model this classification problem, the function defining the neural network is given by

 is a function depending on the parameter $x$ and mapping $\h{x}\in \R^{728}$ to $\R^{10}$.
-Here $\theta \in \R^{10\times 728}, B\in \R^{10}$. $ReLu(x) = x\mathbb{1}_{x\geq0}=((x_i)_+)_{j\in\{1,\dots,728\}}$ is an activation function with $(r)_+$ being the positive part of the number $r$, while $a(x)$ is another activation function called {\it softmax}, which reads
+Here $\theta \in \R^{10\times 728}, B\in \R^{10}$. $ReLu(x) = x\mathbb{1}_{x\geq0}=((x_i)_+)_{i\in\{1,\dots,728\}}$ is an activation function with $(r)_+$ being the positive part of the number $r$, while $a(x)$ is another activation function called {\it softmax}, which reads

-So that the $j-$th component of $f$ represents the probability of $x$ being the image associated to number $j-1$.
-The objective function to be minimized is the following,
+So that the $j-$th component of $f$ represents the probability of $\h{x}$ being the image associated to number $j-1$.
+The objective function to be minimized is the cross entropy loss,